awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

     }
   }
   ```
-For more information, see [Create an IAM Role or User With Permissions to Call GetClusterCredentials](generating-iam-credentials-role-permissions.md)\.
+For more information, see [Create an IAM role or user role or user with permissions to call GetClusterCredentials](generating-iam-credentials-role-permissions.md)\.

 **To attach the required IAM policies for the query editor**